Senate Bill 978:

 HPPD Policy Manual

 The below Huntington Park Police Department Policy Manual is the most current publicly releasable version.
-The current policy manual is in the process of being amended to reflect applicable law changes for the year 2020.

 Field Training Officer Program